Rubus allegheniensis: Uses

 The berries are edible and nutritious.
-People eat them raw and cook them into various treats, including pies, cobblers, muffins, jellies, and jams.
+They can be eaten raw or cooked into various treats, including pies, cobblers, muffins, jellies, and jams.

 Ecology

-Many mammals eat the fruit, including elk, foxes, bears, rabbits, raccoons, opossums, squirrels, mice, and chipmunks, and deer will browse the young canes.
+Many mammals eat the fruit, including elk, foxes, American black bears, rabbits, raccoons, opossums, squirrels, mice, and chipmunks, and deer will browse the young canes.
 Blackberries are also an important food source for many species of birds.
 The mammals and birds that eat the fruit then disperse the seed in their droppings, enabling the plant to spread to new locations.
-A wide variety of native bees, butterflies, beetles, flies, ants, wasps, and other insects are attracted to the nectar and pollen of the flowers, and caterpillars, grasshoppers, beetles eat the leaves.
+A wide variety of native bees, butterflies, beetles, flies, ants, wasps, and other insects are attracted to the nectar and pollen of the flowers; caterpillars, grasshoppers, and beetles feed on the leaves.
 Birds and small mammals use the thickets formed by the canes for shelter.